libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: cursorid

             An identifier for the current touch.
-A single touch will generate a down, zero or more motion and a single up event in its lifetime, all with the same :py:attr:`cursorid`.
+A single touch will generate a down event, zero or more motion events and a single up event in its lifetime, all with the same :py:attr:`cursorid`.

         .. py:attribute:: eccentricity

         .. py:attribute:: handorientation

-            The angle of the hand relative to the finger. :py:attr:`handorientation` is only defined for events with :py:attr:`source`=:py:const:`TOUCH`.
+            The angle of the hand relative to the finger. :py:attr:`handorientation` is only defined for events with :py:attr:`source` = :py:const:`TOUCH`.
 If the tracker has detected a hovering hand attached to the finger, this is the actual hand-finger angle.
 If no hand was detected, the angle is approximated using the position of the touch on the surface. :py:attr:`handorientation`